mahpat16/rtd-api-doc/docs/source/timeseries.rst

 How to train your custom timeseries predictive models
 -----------------------------------------------------
-1. Find the 'timeseries' base model.
+1. Find the **Timeseries** base model.
 2. Retrain or Customize the base model with your training data

 --------------------------------
-Find the 'timeseries' base model
+Find the *Timeseries* base model
 --------------------------------
-Simply type 'timeseries' or the name of any of the algorithms from above .e.g. prophet, autorarima in the Search box.
+Simply search for 'timeseries' or the name of any of the models from above .e.g. prophet, autorarima in the Model Explorer.

 .. image:: timeseriesbase.png